 To overcome this roadblock, organizations need to nail down who is accountable for sustainability and have a delegation plan.
 For example, who will implement the various action steps within the sustainability plan?
 Who will send out emails to participants, have coaching conversations, and continue one-on-one communication around training?
 Who will implement the relational sustainability tasks, and who will handle the administrative aspects?

-Organizations often run into difficulty around how to disperse information.
-For example, what is the cadence that you reach out post-training?
+Organizations often run into difficulty when it comes time to disperse information.
+Some questions to ask yourself are, what is the cadence that you reach out post-training?
 What is the best way to organize the information and what technology platform works best for what type of communication method?

 People get a ton of emails, so if you have an internal social site or can create private groups for participants, this can be the most effective at getting them to engage with the content.